Magotchi/lpid-core-documents/LPID core documents.md

 #### SECTION 4

-The Libertarian Party of Idaho shall not support the candidacy of any candidate for office opposing a Libertarian candidate endorsed by a convention; nor shall it endorse any candidate for President or Vice-President other than the candidate selected by the delegates at the national party convention.
+The Party shall not support the candidacy of any candidate for office opposing a Libertarian candidate endorsed by a convention; nor shall it endorse any candidate for President or Vice-President other than the candidate selected by the delegates at the national party convention.

 ### RULE 5: Selection of Delegates to the National Convention